alanrevvo/revvo-website-animation/README.md

 # Animation Flow

-This is a demo that used to run on Medallia's engineering website.
+This is a visual explanation of Revvo's tire platform

 Click on the dots!